etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 You can start the Smart Rollup node with a snapshot of the Etherlink state or from Etherlink genesis.
 These instructions cover starting from Etherlink genesis, which requires a recent build of the Octez suite.
+They result in an archive node, which contains a copy of the state at each level since Etherlink genesis.

 For simplicity, these steps show how to run the octez smart rollup node in observer mode: